1. About hydrocortisone buccal tablets

 Mouth ulcers should heal within 5 days of using hydrocortisone buccal tablets.
-If they haven't got better within 5 days, talk to your doctor.
+If they are not better within 5 days, talk to your doctor.

 Can I still have vaccinations?

-Yes, using hydrocortisone buccal tablets doesn't stop you having vaccinations.
+Yes.
+Using hydrocortisone buccal tablets does not stop you having vaccinations.

 Can I drink alcohol with it?

-Yes, you can drink alcohol while using buccal tablets but be aware that drinking spirits may make your ulcer heal more slowly.
+Yes, you can drink alcohol while using buccal tablets.
+However, drinking spirits may make your ulcer heal more slowly.